 No, you do not have to be logged in or participating at any specific time.
 UW Sustainable Management students live in all parts of the country, and it would be difficult to get everyone online at the same time.
 However, your courses will have deadlines.
 For example, a discussion post might be due on Friday.
 But some students may write their posts on Tuesday and some may wait until Friday.
 This allows students great flexibility for their busy lives.

 How do I take tests?

-Tests are taken online inside the Desire2Learn (D2L) learning management system.
+Tests are taken online inside the Desire2Learn (D2L) or Canvas learning management system.
 Some exams/quizzes may have time limits.
 When you log in and click “start,” the clock timer will begin and allow you the designated amount of time.
 You will be given a window of time in which to complete each test (for example, Tuesday through Friday), and you will be able to log in and take the test when it best fits your schedule.